umbraco/UmbracoDocs/Getting-Started/Code/Debugging/index.md

 If you are using the Google Chrome browser you can install this [Umbraco Productivity Tool Chrome Extension](https://chrome.google.com/webstore/detail/umbraco-productivity/kepkgaeokeknlghbiiipbhgclikjgkdp?hl=en)

-To enable you to easily access and switch between the Miniprofiler / Trace debugging modes.
+To enable you to easily access and switch between the Mini-profiler / Trace debugging modes.

 ![Umbraco Productivity Tool](images/umbraco-productivity-chrome-extension.png)